LukasGamard/YACRAF-calculator/README.md

 4. Temporarily exclude it from current calculations
 5. Delete it

-The save button in the bottom left corner ((3) in the below figure) saves the current state of all `Metamodel Views` and `System Views`, while the settings button brings up general settings.
+The save button in the bottom left corner ((3) in the below figure) saves the current state of all `Metamodel Views` and `System Views`, but also any changes to the general settings found by pressing the settings button.
 Any selected block within a `View` can be deleted by pressing backspace.

 ![Image of a configured YACRAF metamodel within a metamodel view](img/configuration_view.svg)